Array§

 trim(data: string): string

-A thin wrapper around the built-in String.prototype.trim
+A thin wrapper around the built-in String.prototype.trim to facilitate

 use in functional pipelines.